Tlong21/Golf-Simulator/README.md

 ## You’re All Set!

-Enjoy your golf simulator!
-If you encounter any issues, refer back to this guide.
+Enjoy your golf game!
+If you encounter any issues, refer back to this guide or text TL at (506) 381-7622.